Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 What Does Decaf Coffee Taste Like?

-One of the biggest questions many people have about decaf coffee is whether it tastes different.
+One of the biggest questions many people have about a decaf blend is whether it tastes different.
 Honesty, most people won’t be able to differentiate a difference in flavor.

-Although, die-hard coffee drinkers may notice a subtle difference.
+Although, the die-hard coffee lover may notice a subtle difference.
 As long as you pick the best decaf coffee, it will be hard to tell it apart from regular coffee.

-If your taste buds are finely tuned, you may notice a more sour flavor when drinking decaf coffee due to how the coffee has been processed.
+If your taste buds are finely tuned, you may notice a more sour flavor when drinking decaffeinated coffee due to how the whole bean coffee has been processed.

-But honestly, the sourness is so subtle it will be hard to notice, and any sourness will often be put down to how the coffee was brewed rather than processed.
+But honestly, the sourness is so subtle it will be hard to notice, and any sourness in the cup will more than likely be attributed to how the coffee was brewed rather than processed.